Breast Cancer Symptoms Checklist: What to Look For at Home

 - A lump in the underarm area (swollen lymph nodes): Swollen nodes in the armpit can be an early indicator that cancer cells have spread to nearby lymphatic systems.

 Keep in mind: Not all lumps are cancerous.
-Some could be cysts or benign growths, but any persistent or unusual mass should be checked by a healthcare provider.
+Some could be cysts or benign growths, but any persistent or unusual mass should be checked by a healthcare provider in the USA without delay.

 Swelling of All or Part of the Breast